 A common technique in global optimization when a global minimizer is not found is to try random sets of initial points.
-That option is not open to us since a neutral initial point is required.
-We discovered that altering the adjustable parameters and options induced a large variance in which graphs were successfully solved.
-Since not all problems were solved we varied some of the options and adjustable parameters.
+Since our algorithm requires a neutral initial point, this is not an option.
+Instead, we discovered that altering the adjustable parameters and options induced a large variance in which problems were successfully solved.
+Since not all problems were solved, we varied some of the options and adjustable parameters.
 We also introduced two other options.
-In addition to the use of an LP routine to obtain an interior point we also could use the CPLEX QP routine to find an interior point that minimized the Euclidean length from the current iterate.
-Since the step from the initial point to the solution of both the QP and LP is very small one would not expect this to have any impact on efficiency.
-Indeed, the infeasibility in the linear equalities is very tiny and this needs to be handled with care since CPLEX can simply treat it as being sufficiently small to be a solution.
+In addition to the use of an LP routine to solve (\ref{eq-LP_scaling1})--(\ref{eq-LP_scaling4}) in order to obtain an interior point after deletion or deflation, we could instead use the CPLEX QP routine to find an interior feasible point of minimum Euclidean length from the current iterate.
+Since the step from the initial point to the solution of both the QP and LP is very small, one would not expect this to have any impact on efficiency.
+Indeed, the infeasibility in the linear equalities is very tiny, and this needs to be handled with care since CPLEX can simply treat it as being sufficiently small to be a solution.
 The other option was to remove one of the variables altogether.
 Doing so does not alter whether or not a graph has a HC since the reverse cycle exists.
 One would not expect removing one variable to have a measurable difference in performance.
 We were interested whether this would impact the set of graphs solved.

 We ran the algorithm for several different settings of parameters and options.
 The algorithm typically ran just as efficiently for any alternative setting of the parameters and options chosen.
-Graphs that are not successfully solved can be attempted again with a different set of parameters.
-With the option to vary the use of the LP or QP or different deflation of deletion choices the attempt to obtain a solution can be made by restarting at the point this option is first used.
+Graphs that are not successfully solved were attempted again with a different set of parameters.
+With the option to vary the use of the LP or QP, or different deflation of deletion choices, the attempt to obtain a solution can be made by restarting at the point this option is first used.